Quality and Quantity of Photographs - Contributing Factors

 Quantity of photographs

-Quantity of photos refer to the number of photos.
+Quantity of photographs refers to the number of photographs.

-For a portrait shoot, if light modifiers have to be set up, it will take extra time not only to (1) assemble them, but also for extra (2) light testing.
-Whenever the model moves or the sunlight changes, additional testing may be required.
+For a professional portrait shoot, if light modifiers have to be set up, it will take extra time not only to (1) assemble them, but also for extra (2) light testing.
+Whenever the model moves or the sunlight changes, additional testing is required.
 Shifting of location with the heavy and bulky equipment will further delay the shoot.
 Therefore, a casual photo shoot may likely be able to produce more photographs (of different quality).